Fabricio-191/valve-server-query/README.md

     port: 28015, //by default is 27015
     timeout: 3000, //by default is 1000 (1 second)
-    debug: true, //by default is false (it shows incoming and outcoming buffers)
+    debug: true, //by default is false (it shows incoming and outcoming buffers) }
-    maxListeners: 30 //by default is 20 (max listeners that the connection may have, for memory leak warning) }
 ```